What is the FJC Fiscal Sponsorship Program?

 FJC will accept gifts of any denomination, in a wide range of formats, for a project at any time.
 There is no minimum dollar amount per contribution, or maximum number of contributions that can be received in a period.

 A Fiscal Sponsorship account allows participants to apply for foundation grants for which it would otherwise not qualify for as a non-tax-exempt organization.
-FJC will review grant agreements with third party foundations on your behalf, in addition to planning and implementing of fundraising and marketing strategies.
-FJC, however, does not provide organizations funding, nor do we fundraise on behalf of projects.
-However, FJC will assist projects with completing third party foundation applications.
+FJC will review and enter into grant agreements with third party foundations on your behalf; however, FJC will not assist projects with completing the narrative and other content of third party foundation applications.